Cabalist/Chipkit-LED-Cube/README.md

 The m_Rain tab is where the Rain animation is stored as a subroutine.

-The m_Sinewave tab is where the Sinwave animation is stored as a subroutine.
+The m_Sinewave tab is where the Sinewave animation is stored as a subroutine.

 The m-Sphere tab is where the Pulsing Sphere animation is stored as a subroutine.